I Love New York season 2: Mind Games

-With 5 guys left, New York wants to find out who's the most compatible with her and who's just plain crazy, when she takes the boys for a psych test.
-Things get tense, when it is revealed that one of the guys, who has been frustrating New York with mind games, may be using her to further his acting career.
+With five guys left, New York wants to find out who's the most compatible with her and who's just plain crazy when she takes the boys for a psych test.
+Things get tense when it is revealed that one of the guys, who has been frustrating New York with mind games, may be using her to further his acting career.
 Her feelings for this person are thrown even more up in the air.
-After the test, the most compatible guy wins date with New York and discovers that three's a crowd at an exotic restaurant.
+After the test, the most compatible guy wins a date with New York and discovers that three's a crowd at an exotic restaurant.
 The next day, New York brings her boys to see her therapist, renowned relationship author Dr. Allen, for a session of couple's counseling.
-Here, New York discovers that the individual she secretly has the strongest emotions for, is the one who also has been frustrating her the most.
+Here, New York discovers that the individual she secretly has the strongest emotions for is the one who also has been frustrating her the most.
 Also, Buddha is accused of being on a BET show called Hell Date.
-New York questions him and Buddha tells her that he is indeed on the show, and she becomes very upset with this information she received.
+New York questions him, and Buddha tells her that he is indeed on the show, and she becomes infuriated with this information she received.
 Later, The Entertainer, the winner of the challenge, goes on a date with her.
-Back at the house, the guys play a prank on The Entertainer and he plays a trick himself by pretending to leave.
+Back at the house, the guys play a prank on The Entertainer, and he plays a trick himself by pretending to leave.
 After the jokes, it was eliminations where Mr. Wise was sent home for not being aggressive enough.